mr-bt/manager.README/README.md

 ## Motivations behind this document

 Having been inspired by several documents/posts on the importance of a Manager's README, I've decided to kick things off on Github with my own edition.
-You might find my document close to those you find online and sometimes a copy & paste, and that's OK, it just means I couldn't put it in better words.
+You will find my document close to those you encounter online and sometimes a copy & paste, and that's OK, it just means I couldn't put it in better words.

 This document will always be a work in progress, and it's meant to be documentation on me.